-Parameter type: Address

-Data type: Narrative text

 Viet Nam’s legal framework clearly regulates the ownership and rights to land use and forest land.
 The Constitution of Viet Nam states that all land and natural resources are public properties, coming under ownership of the entire people represented and uniformly managed by the State[1].
 The Constitution and the Land Law (2013)[2] recognise the right of organisations and individuals to be assigned or leased land and to have their land use right recognised by the State through the grant of a land use right certificate.
 Land users have the right to transfer the land use right, and practice related rights and duties in concordance with the law.
 Households that have been allocated agricultural and residential land have their rights safeguarded under the Land Law (2013), including rights to compensation in the event of appropriation of land by the state and resettlement[3].
-These rights may be important in the context of REDD+ policies and measures involving changes in land use or strengthening the conservation of forests.
 The Land Law also provides for compensation to households that use agricultural land but have not been granted land use rights certificates[4].
+These rights are important in the context of REDD+ policies and measures involving changes in land use or strengthening the conservation of forests.

+According to the Law on Forestry (2017) and guiding documents (Decree No. 156/2018/ND-CP; 83/2020/ND-CP), forest owners have the right to be granted permission by competent state agencies recognition of forest use rights and ownership rights over planted production forests in accordance with the law.
+In order to better secure the land use rights Decree No. 10/2023/ND-CP has added more conditions and criteria to allow the change of land use purposes for rice cultivation, protection forest land, special-use forest land for other purposes to implement investment projects, the draft land law (2023, planned to be effective in July 2024) has improved regulations on land allocation, land lease, and land use purpose change.
+Specifying cases of the land lease with a one-off payment for the entire lease period, which includes: Using land to implement investment projects on agricultural production, forestry, aquaculture, and salt making

+Collaborative forest management::

+There is legal basis in Viet Nam for the employment of collective forest management, such as Huong/quy u’oc (village customary regulations) and the MARD Circular 70/2007/TT-BNN on village forest management regulations.

-Land use planning: The National REDD+ Programme[5] and Provincial REDD+ Action Plans include land use planning activities that could potentially impact local people’s land rights.
-The Land Law (2013) and Decree 43/2014/ND-CP detailing a number of articles of the Land Law (2014)[6] provide a legal framework for these planning processes, including opportunities to address concerns where a change of land use may affect forest lands or existing land use rights certificate holders, including households, individuals and communities.
+Land use planning: The National REDD+ Programme[5] and Provincial REDD+ Action Plans included land use planning activities that could potentially impact local people’s land rights.
+The Land Law (2013) and Decree 43/2014/ND-CP detailing a number of articles of the Land Law (2013)[6] provide a legal framework for these planning processes, including opportunities to address concerns where a change of land use may affect forest lands or existing land use rights certificate holders, including households, individuals and communities.
 Decree 47/2014/NĐ-CP on regulations on compensation, support, and resettlement upon land expropriation by the state[7] provides the details, procedures and valuations for compensation in the event of expropriation of land by the State, Decision 63/2015/QD-TTg[8] on policy assistance in vocational training and job search for workers whose land is withdrawn by the state establishes additional support for citizens who have had their land expropriated.

 Forest land allocation: The Forestry Law (2017) stipulates how forest lands are to be allocated by forest category, as follows[9]: